Telespielstube/imagineer/README.md

 An overview of the arrangement of all nodes in the application.
 </br></br>
 ![Network graph](https://github.com/Telespielstube/imagineer/blob/docu/media/network_graph.png)
+Figure 2: Graph of all nodes in the robot application.
 ### Conclusion
 The specification of the project was to create a robot application connected to a neurarl network to recognize handwritten digits.</br>
 The approach to separate the different tasks makes it easier to maintain each single node and and ensures the ability to extent the application.</br>